-- If you do clean anything from your tank, do not use household detergents as any traces that make into your tank will cause harm.
-Only rinse things only in old tank water instead.
+- If you do clean any ornaments or plants, do not use household detergents as any traces that make into your tank will cause harm.
+Only rinse things in old removed water instead.

 - Only use a bucket which has a sturdy handle and no cracks or holes – You don’t want to create a mess for yourself!

-- Have some towels handy while changing your water so that you can soak up any spillage.
+- Have some towels handy while performing a change so that you can soak up any spillage.
 I always place a couple around the edge of my tank cabinets just in case.

 - Slow and steady wins the race.
-When it comes to bailing water back into your tank, fast and furious isn’t the way to go, especially with fancy goldfish, weak swimmers or betta fish who will feel like they’ve been put through a washing machine with the strong currents generated.
+When it comes to filling your tank back up, fast and furious isn’t the way to go, especially with fancy goldfish, weak swimmers or betta fish who will feel like they’ve been put through a washing machine with the strong currents generated.
 Add the water in gently and your fish will be thanking you for it.

-How to Do a Fish Tank Water Change – A Step-By-Step Guide:
+How to Change Fish Tank Water – A Step-By-Step Guide:

-Here are the recommend steps to safely and efficiently change your freshwater fish tank’s water, with minimal fuss and effort while keeping the ecosystem of your tank as good as it can be.
+Here are the recommend steps to safely and efficiently change your fish tank water, with minimal fuss and effort while keeping the ecosystem of your aquarium as good as it can be.

 First, Make Sure You Have All the Necessary Equipment